Accelerate Your Healthcare Career

 Are you helpful, compassionate, and a good listener?
 If you want to help improve the quality of life for some of the most needy or vulnerable individuals in today’s society, and move into a stable, fulfilling healthcare career, consider the profession of Psychiatric Technician.

-Psychiatric Technicians work as an integral member of interdisciplinary healthcare teams in the forefront of care and treatment of individuals with mental illness and/or development disabilities.
+Psychiatric Technicians work as an important member of interdisciplinary healthcare teams in the forefront of care and treatment of individuals with mental illness and/or development disabilities.
 Their primary goal is to transform lives by supporting each individual in achieving their highest level of independence and functioning.

-Typical duties of a Licensed Psychiatric Technician include:
+Typical Duties of a Licensed Psychiatric Technician Include:

 Assisting patients to develop work skills and participate in recreational activities